nicher92/rise_test_repo/README.md

 The hyperparameter search takes a while - and I have done it locally so you dont have to :) - but feel free to test it.

+# Other
+There is also a jupyter notebook where I used essentially the same code as in main.py, but included some visualizations that helped inform some later decisions.

 # Main findings and drawbacks
 Drawbacks of method:
 The classes are heavily imbalanced, and the model would have probably benefitted from some sampling strategy.